Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 > organization-specific rules (e.g. the number of shares, the recipient's
 > profiles, max number of share per recipient, etc.).
 See "Bonus" section below.

-To update the setup, the previous setup must be deleted first.

 And the related certificates:

 ```json5